-Ames Door Support Benefits
+Ames Door Support Information

 When locks are being installed in hollow doors, the interior space between the two panels should be supported with a door lock support.
 If no support is used, this will cause two problems: